ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ### Hardware security module
 {: #hsm-concept}

-Hardware security module (HSM) is a physical device that safeguards and manages digital keys for strong authentication and provides crypto-processing.
+A hardware security module (HSM) is a physical device that safeguards and manages digital keys for strong authentication and provides crypto-processing.
 HSMs of {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}} are FIPS 140-2 Level 4 certified, which is the highest level of security for cryptographic hardware.
 At this security level, the physical security mechanisms provide a complete envelope of protection around the cryptographic module with the intent of detecting and responding to all unauthorized attempts at physical access.

 ### Crypto units
 {: #crypto-unit-concept}

 A crypto unit is a single unit that represents an HSM and the corresponding software stack that is dedicated to the HSM for cryptography.
-Each crypto unit can manage up to 5000 digital keys.
-If you are setting up a production environment, it is suggested to assign at least two crypto units per service instance for high availability.
-The two crypto units are located in different [availability zones](https://www.ibm.com/cloud/data-centers/){: external} within the region that you select when you create the service instance.
-If one part of availability zones cannot be accessed, the crypto units in a service instance can be used interchangeably.
-All crypto units in a service instance need to be configured the same.
+In {{site.data.keyword.hscrypto}}, the following two types of crypto unit are available:

+- Operational crypto unit

+  When you create a {{site.data.keyword.hscrypto}} instance, the number of crypto units that you specify is the number of operational crypto units.
+For high availability and disaster recovery, you should set up at least two operational crypto units that are located in different [availability zones](https://www.ibm.com/cloud/data-centers/){: external} of the same region where your service instance resides.
+Operatioanl crypto units are used to manage encryption keys and perform cryptographic operations.
+Each operational crypto unit can manage up to 5000 digital keys.

+- Recovery crypto unit

+  If you create your service instance in Dallas (`us-south`) or Washington DC (`us-east`), recovery crypto units are automatically assigned to your service instance in pair with the operational crypto units without additional costs.
+Each operational crypto unit has a corresponding recovery crypto unit.
+A recovery crypto unit is used to generate the random master key which is then securely exported to operational crypto units and other recovery crypto units to [initialize the service instance](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-recovery-crypto-unit).

+  Recovery crypto units can also be used as backup crypto units that save a copy of the master key value used by the operational crypto units.
+If the master key is lost or destroyed, you can [recover the master key from a recovery crypto unit](/docs/hs-crypto?topic=hs-crypto-recover-master-key-recovery-crypto-unit) using signed TKE administrative commands.

 ### Administrators
 {: #admin-concept}

 Administrators can be added to the target crypto units for issuing commands to the crypto units.
-You can add multiple administrators to one crypto unit to increase security.
+You can add up to eight administrators to one crypto unit to increase security.
 Each administrator owns one private [signature key](#signature-key-concept) for identity authentication.

 ### Signature keys
 {: #signature-key-concept}

 An administrator must sign any commands that are issued to the crypto unit with a signature key.
+The signature keys that are created in {{site.data.keyword.hscrypto}} are P521 Elliptic Curve (EC) keys.
 The private part of the signature key is used to create signatures.
 The public part is placed in a certificate that is installed in a target crypto unit to define a crypto unit administrator.
 Commands issued in [imprint mode](#imprint-mode-concept) do not need to be signed with any signature keys.

 ### Imprint mode
 {: #imprint-mode-concept}